quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 with your friends, or add it to a Codeforces group.

 Again, [here][contest-invitation] is the link to the result of this post.

+## Conclusion
+There are more things that Polygon can do, and one of them is managing contests.
+But for problem preparation only, this post provides basic knowledges.
+I know that this post is _very long_, but I do hope that I have explained everything throughoutly.
+And I hope you can now make a problem by yourselves with Polygon!

 [contest-invitation]: https://codeforces.com/contestInvitation/0b42bfbee9fb4479e24492e688458a1bfa30c835